anumukul/Stellar-work-/CODE_OF_CONDUCT.md

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][covenant], version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.html. [web:2][web:6]
+This Code of Conduct is adapted from the [Contributor Covenant][covenant], version 2.1, available at https://www.contributor-covenant.org/version/2/1/code_of_conduct.html.

-For answers to common questions and translations, see https://www.contributor-covenant.org/faq.
+For answers to common questions and available translations, see https://www.contributor-covenant.org/faq.

 [covenant]: https://www.contributor-covenant.org